A tour of precious cultural assets that remain in Minami Aizu, the southern part of the Aizu region [Fukushima Prefecture]

 "Shizuyama Castle" was a typical mountain castle with stone walls and building ruins ©Fukushima Travel

-Minamiaizu became the domain of the Naganuma clan, who were highly trusted by Minamoto no Yoritomo during the Kamakura period, and built the ruins of Shigiyama Castle on Aizutajima (Minamiaizu Town).
-During the Edo period, it came under the control of the Gamo clan and the Uesugi clan, and from the 1640s it remained under the direct control of the shogunate until the Meiji Restoration.
+Minami Aizu became the territory of the Naganuma clan, which was highly trusted by Minamoto Yoritomo in the Kamakura period, and built the Shigiyama Castle ruins During the Edo period, it was under the control of the Gamo clan and Uesugi clans, and from the 1640s it continued until the Meiji Restoration as the "Tenryo Orori" directly controlled by the shogunate.

-It is unknown when Shizuyama Castle was built, but according to existing ancient documents, it was captured by the Yamauchi clan in 1469, so it appears to have existed as a residence around that time.
-After that, ``Shushiyama Castle'' was regained by the Naganuma clan, but in 1590, the Naganuma clan followed the Date clan and moved to Sendai.
-After that, the Gamo clan, who became the lords of Aizu, became the castle owners, but in the Edo period, the castle was abandoned during the era of Yoshiaki Kato, the lord of Aizu (1627).
+After that, the Naganuma clan had regained Shigeyama Castle, but in 1590, the Naganuma clan followed the Date clan and moved to Sendai.
+After that, the Gamo clan, who became the lord of Aizu, entered the castle as the lord, but in the Edo period, the castle was abandoned during the period of Aizu lord Kato Yoshiaki (1627).

 ``Shizuyama Castle'' was quite large.
 Atago Shrine, located at the site of the main enclosure at the top, was destroyed by lightning. ©Come on, Minamiaizu